tu6ge/vue-uform/docs/f-model.md

 />
 ```

-4. checkbox group input, this `u-field`'s value is an array
+4. checkbox group input, this `u-field`'s value is must an array

 the sugar code: